Paul Breitner: Playing career

 Breitner's football career lasted from 1970 until 1983, mainly playing for Bayern Munich (1970–74 and 1978–83) and Real Madrid (1974–77), with one season playing for Eintracht Braunschweig.
 His early success was as a free roaming left back, as likely to score from the right midfield as to stop an attacker in his own penalty area.
 Later in his career he moved to midfield and became one of the top midfielders through the early 1980s.

 The early peak of Breitner's long and successful career was at age 21 in 1972 as part of the winning German European Championship team.
 Two years later he won the 1974 FIFA World Cup.
 The final was played in Munich against the Netherlands, and Breitner scored the first German goal on a penalty kick.
-In the final, he, Franz Beckenbauer and Berti Vogts formed a formidable unit at the back, their resolute defense preventing the Dutch from getting many scoring chances.
-He moved to Real Madrid following the World Cup and withdrew from the West German squad, remaining off the side until enticed to return by Jupp Derwall in 1981.
-Breitner is one of only four footballers to have achieved the feat of scoring in two different World Cup final matches, sharing that honour with Pelé, Vavá, and Zinedine Zidane.
+In the final, he, Franz Beckenbauer, Hans-Georg Schwarzenbeck and Berti Vogts formed a formidable unit at the back, their resolute defense preventing the Dutch from getting many scoring chances.
+He moved to Real Madrid for a fee of over 1 million Deutsche Marks following the World Cup and withdrew from the West German squad, remaining off the side until enticed to return by Jupp Derwall in 1981.
+Breitner is one of only five footballers to have achieved the feat of scoring in two different World Cup final matches, sharing that honour with Pelé, Vavá, Zinedine Zidane, and Kylian Mbappé.
 He achieved this in 1974 against the Netherlands and in 1982 against Italy.

 During his club career, Breitner won seven National Championships with Bayern Munich (1972, 1973, 1974, 1980, 1981) and Real Madrid (1975, 1976), the Champions' Cup (1974) as well as the German (1971, 1982) and Spanish cups (1975).
 During his spell with Bayern Munich, Karl-Heinz Rummenigge and he formed such a formidable one-two-punch that they were often called Breitnigge.